nReus/H2OPatch/_pages/about.md

 Download the english patch here:
 [Google Drive]() | [MediaFire]()

-***Before installing, it is recommended you back up your game files.***
+***This patch is intended for use on `H2O √ after and another Complete story Edition` and will not work on standalone H2O or Root.
+Before installing, it is recommended you back up your game files.***

 Using an archive extracting program, such as 7zip or WinRAR, extract the files to the game folder that contains `BGI.exe`.
 Overwrite any conflicting files.

 [Video Troubleshooting](#video-troubleshooting)
 ======